dlavrentev/learnjavascript/README.md

 Number.parseInt() is the name of the function you're calling.
 10 is the radix which you should specify.
 Make sure to always specify the radix to avoid unpleasant surprises.

+////////////// Operations
+Last updated January 2022
+As you might expect, numbers can be multiplied and divided.
+We've already done an example of multiplication at the beginning of the course, using the * operator.
+For division, you need to use the / operator.

+Division remainder
+You can also use the remainder operator % which returns the division remainder.
+Here's an example:

+8 % 2; // Division remainder is 0
+7 % 2; // Division remainder is 1
+Here's how the division remainder of 8 % 2 is calculated:

+8 / 2 = 4
+4 / 2 = 2
+=> division remainder is 0 because 8 = 4 * 2 + 0

+Where as for 7 % 2:

+7 / 2 = 3 (rounded)
+=> division remainder is 1 because 7 = 3 * 2 + 1

+We'll use the division remainder in 2 chapters from now to check whether a number is even or odd.

+MDN logoRemainder (%) on MDN

+Number methods
+While there are some other methods you could call on numbers, they are not very commonly used.
+What is commonly used, however, is the Math object which contains methods such as min(), max(), round(), etc.

+Recap
+The remainder operator (%) returns the division remainder between 2 numbers.